-For years men have been arguing which tool is better – electric shaver or razor.
+For years men have been arguing which tool is better – electric shaver vs. razor.

 What factors should you consider in choosing between the two?

-Alarm clock wakes you up.
-There’s an important meeting at 10 am and you need a shave badly.
+The alarm clock rings loudly.
+There’s an important meeting at 10 am, and you need a shave badly.
 Pressed for time, you apply shaving gel.
-And use a 5 blade razor to mow off the 5 day off stubble.
+And use a 5 blade razor to mow down the 5-day old stubble.

 On the way to work, you feel that unmistakable stinging sensation of razor burn.

-An electric razor should save you lots of time but it won’t cut as close.
-A safety razor would cut close minus the irritation but you’ll have to learn proper technique.
+A safety razor would cut close minus the irritation, but you’ll have to learn proper technique.
 And doing a proper 3-pass shave will take at least 10 minutes or so.

 These are just some of the compromises that you need to make in choosing between an electric shaver and razor.